Jan Kubiš: Biography

 Jan Kubiš was born in 1913 in Dolní Vilémovice, Moravia in the Austro-Hungarian Empire (present-day Czech Republic).
 Jan was a Boy Scout.

 Jan Kubiš, having previously been an active member of Orel, started his military career as a Czechoslovak army conscript on 1 November 1935 by 31st Infantry Regiment "Arco" in Jihlava.
 After passing petty officer course and promotion to corporal, Kubiš served some time in Znojmo before being transferred to 34th infantry regiment "Marksman Jan Čapek" in Opava, where he served at guard battalion stationed in Jakartovice.
 Here, Kubiš reached promotion to platoon sergeant.

 During the Czechoslovak mobilisation of 1938, Kubiš served as deputy commander of a platoon in Czechoslovak border fortifications in the Opava area.
 Following the Munich Agreement and demobilisation, Kubiš was discharged from army on 19 October 1938 and returned to his civilian life, working at a brick factory.

 At the eve of World War II, on 16 June 1939, Kubiš fled Czechoslovakia and joined a forming Czechoslovak unit in Kraków, Poland.
 Soon he was transferred to Algiers, where he entered the French Foreign Legion.
 He fought in France during the early stage of World War II and received his Croix de Guerre there.

 A month after the German victory in the Battle of France, Kubiš fled to Great Britain, where he received training as a paratrooper.
 The Free Czechoslovaks, as he and other self-exiled Czechoslovaks were called, were stationed at Cholmondeley Castle near Malpas in Cheshire.
 He and his best friend, Jozef Gabčík, both befriended the Ellison family, from Ightfield, Shropshire, whom they met while in Whitchurch, Shropshire.

-In 1941, Kubiš was dropped into Czechoslovakia as part of Operation Anthropoid, where he died following the successful assassination of Reinhard Heydrich.
-His remains were buried secretly in a mass grave at the Ďáblice cemetery in Prague.
-Since this was unknown after World War II, Karel Čurda, the member of their squad who betrayed them to the Nazis, was coincidentally also buried at the cemetery.
-However, in 1990 mass graves were excavated and a memorial site with symbolic gravestones was established instead.
-In 2009, a memorial was built at the place of the attack on Heydrich.

-The elimination of Heydrich in Prague
+In 1941, Kubiš was dropped into Czechoslovakia as part of Operation Anthropoid.